DontBaguMe/IoGR/README.md

 - Babel Tower: Ankor Wat

 Each boss (and, by extension, the dungeons under each boss) is guaranteed to grant a total number of upgrades based on difficulty: 4 for Easy, 3 for Normal, 2 for Hard, and 1 for Extreme.
+#### In-Game Tutorial
+You can speak to the NPC standing in front of the school in South Cape for an in-game tutorial.
+This guide will be tailored to the seed settings.

+Additionally, for Easy Mode, enter right-most house in South Cape for an interactive overworld map that allows you to explore how many items and Dark Spaces are available in each location, as well as the number of items you've gathered for each location.
 #### In-Game Hints

 You may speak to a number of NPCs throughout the game to receive hints as to the location of certain key items in the game, as well as the contents of certain hard-to-reach locations.
 The following NPCs will give you a hint (hints have been removed in Extreme difficulty):